appwrite/rfc/005-graphql-api.md

 <!-- Write your answer below. -->

 We should find an alternative way to handle the custom JSON object that we currently use in the REST API.
 One example is the user prefs key-value object, which doesn't have a predefined structure.
 Another is the Function objects `vars` attribute that can hold a custom key-value object.

+A possible solution here is to provide root level create, get, update, delete and find query and mutations as follows:

+- Create:
+  - Class Name: Name of the type to create
+  - Fields: The objects fields

+- Get:
+  - Class Name: Name of the type to fetch
+  - ID: ID of the object
+  - Fields: The fields of the class to return

+- Update:
+  - Class Name: Name of the type to update
+  - ID: ID of the object
+  - Fields: The fields to update as an object

+- Delete:
+  - Class Name: Name of the type to delete
+  - ID: ID of the object

+- Find:
+  - Class Name: defaultGraphQLTypes.CLASS_NAME_ATT,
+  - Where: Raw where query,
+  - Order: Sort order
+  - Skip: Skip first x items
+  - Limit: Limit ot x items

+In this method, the GraphQL service will need to query the database directly instead of delegating to the existing REST API.

+If we are able to access the database schema, we can iterate tables and create the corresponding GraphQL types.
+This would be preferable as we would be able to provide more concise syntax for accessing `additionalProperties` on objects like user preferences.

 ### Future possibilities